SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

     ```
     $ git clone https://github.com/OWNER/REPOSITORY
     ```

+    > Note that only lowercase characters are allowed here - even when your user name or the repo contain upper-case chars.

 3. Modify the `d` script in this directory and change the OWNER and REPOSITORY values in the `tag` variable (towards the top of the file) to reflect your own GitHub org or username and repository name.
 This is what the line looks like *before* modification, so you know what you're looking for: